 Unicef used VR to raise funds

 UNICEF China has used virtual reality (VR) technology for documenting its best practices.
-On July, 25th UNICEF NZ invited the public to see inside a Syrian refugee camp.
-The award-winning film ‘Clouds over Sidra’ moved people deeply and doubled the rate of donations to UNICEF.
+On July 25th, UNICEF NZ invited the public to see inside a Syrian refugee camp.
+The award-winning film Clouds Over Sidra moved people deeply and doubled the rate of donations to UNICEF.

-Though there are portable devices such as VR headsets, Oculus Rift, HTC Vive, PlayStation VR etc.(upcoming), customers still don’t find it comfortable to wear, using it for more than an hour or so may not be practical.
+There are portable devices such as VR headsets, Oculus Rift, HTC Vive, PlayStation VR, etc. However, customers still don’t find it comfortable to wear, so using it for more than an hour or so may not be practical.
 Headset makers don’t recommend their devices for children.
-Samsung, and Oculus, in fact, urge adults to take at least 10-minute breaks every half-hour, and they warn against driving, riding a bike or operating machinery if the user feels odd after a session.
-There lies a potential for VR developers to think through, evolve into a medium or channel which can make it more user-friendly to experience on such devices for prolonged hours.
-Having said that, VR is here to stay, adopting VR is the need of the hour, to sustain and be at par with competition it is important to have VR as one of your marketing tactics in current and years to come, differentiating and creating unique experience utilizing VR, however, can appeal differently to customer and prospects, thus, making your brands more memorable..
-Those who do not leverage this as one of the offerings at the bare minimum would surely, lose out on the potential it has and the customer delight it can bring.
-It is yet to evolve into its complete form, across gaming, simulated training, probably a completely new and next medium after print, radio, and television, the potential is immense and powerful.
-For marketers, this means that Virtual Reality will be an integral part of their marketing and communications strategy for years to come.
+Samsung and Oculus, in fact, urge adults to take at least 10-minute breaks every half-hour, and they warn against driving, riding a bike, or operating machinery if the user feels odd after a session.
+There is potential for VR developers to think about evolving into a medium or channel that can make it more user-friendly to experience on such devices for prolonged hours.
+Having said that, VR is here to stay.
+Adopting VR is the need of the hour; to sustain and be at par with competition, it is important to have VR as one of your marketing tactics, both currently and in years to come.